-2. Manage any worsening factors It is important to identify any factors that could be making your symptoms worse, so that you can try to change them where possible. - Are you on any medication that could worsen your symptoms?
+2. Manage any worsening factors

+It is important to identify any factors that could be making your symptoms worse, so that you can try to change them where possible.

+- Are you on any medication that could worsen your symptoms?
 Some painkillers (especially opioids like codeine and morphine) and other medications can cause constipation and or make it harder to pee.
 If so, ask your GP or consultant to review whether these could be adjusted.
 Many people will find their chronic pain is the same when they are taking their medications as it was before they started them, but they also have medication side effects.
-A gradual approach to reducing medications can be hard to achieve and may lead to pain flaring for days or weeks before it returns back to where it was but may have long term benefits. - Is your sleep pattern good?
+A gradual approach to reducing medications can be hard to achieve and may lead to pain flaring for days or weeks before it returns to where it was, but may have long-term benefits. - Is your sleep pattern good?
 If not, try to follow "sleep hygiene" advice to improve this.
-Exercise can also improve our sleep and general well-being. - Are you living with chronic pain?
+Gentle movement can also improve our sleep and general well-being. - Are you living with chronic pain?
 If so, you might benefit from learning pain management strategies.
 You could discuss pain management treatment or referral with your doctor. - Have you stopped enjoying anything?
-If things which you previously enjoyed now seem difficult or you feel constantly on edge, then you may have depression or anxiety.
-If so, ask your doctor if you might benefit from treatment for these
+If living with pain and other symptoms means that you no longer enjoy anything or you feel constantly on edge, then you may have depression or anxiety.
+If so, ask your doctor if you might benefit from treatment for these.